lkesteloot/unsong/unsong.md

 “Search?”
 I asked.

 “The angels have information vital to the future of humanity.
 I’ve spent months figuring out how get up here unnoticed.
-And now…”
+And now...”

 “Um,” I said.
 “Tell me what you’re looking for, and maybe I can help?”